cleon30/Bounty-Questions/README.md

 a2: [a valid Signature]

-q: how much time did something take? (mins)
+q3: how much time did something take? (mins)

-a: 5
+a3: 5

 Explorer example: